 - Does learning have to be fun?

-- How can we try and engage a demotivated pupil?
+- How can we try to engage a demotivated pupil?

-- What ideas can we try to help a pupil who is struggling compared to their peers?
+- What ideas can we try to help a pupil who is struggling compared with their peers?

 - How can we assess what pupils have learnt?